 The company also:

-added HDMI output for the first time to a DVD player that also plays SACDs.
+- added HDMI output for the first time to a DVD player, which also plays SACDs.

-added Dolby Digital EX and DTS ES 6.1-channel decoding for the first time to HTiB systems in the Dream Systems series and HTS series.
+- added Dolby Digital EX and DTS ES 6.1-channel decoding for the first time to home-theater-in-a-box (HTiB) systems in the Dream Systems series and HTS series.

 The company didn’t outline a roadmap for home HD Radio or home satellite radio, nor did it announce plans to re-enter the home hard-disc-drive jukebox business, having dropped a single on-wall hard-disc-equipped audio system.